tmtakashi/3d-guitar-amp-renderer/README.md

 ## Building

-Currently, it only works on macOS Catalina.
+Currently, it only works on macOS Catalina and Mojave.
 I'll check how to make it work on other platforms CMake can be used to build this plugin.
 Follow the instructions in the following link if you don't have one on your machine.